petrbroz/forge-props-service/README.md

 Simple Node.js microservice (and a command line tool) allowing custom sqlite queries over the property database of Autodesk Forge models.

-The service downloads _objects\_*.json.gz_ files (see https://github.com/wallabyway/propertyServer/blob/master/pipeline.md#property-pipeline to learn more about those) of the input Forge model and converts them into a local sqlite file with the following schema:
+While the Forge Model Derivative service does generate sqlite files as part of its model processing, the database creation can sometimes fail, especially if the input design is too large or complex.
+To avoid that problem, this implementation downloads the _objects\_*.json.gz_ files (property database format typicaly used by Forge Viewer) instead, and converts them into a local sqlite file with the same schema:

 ![Database schema](./schema.svg)

-The sqlite database can then queried through a specific endpoint.
+The microservice then exposes an endpoint for executing custom SQL queries over the sqlite databases.

 ## Usage

-### Server
+### Microservice

-- Install npm dependencies: `npm install`
-- Start the server: `npm start`

-> Each of the HTTP requests listed below require that you include an `Authorization` header with a bearer token
+Make the following requests to https://forge-props-service.herokuapp.com, or to your own deployment of this sample app, providing an `Authorization` request header with a bearer token for accessing Autodesk Forge with the `viewables:read` scope.
-> that can access the Forge Model Derivative service (only the `viewables:read` scope is neeeded).

-1. Make a POST request to `/:urn` to start preparing the sqlite database for one of your Forge models
+1. `POST /:urn` to start preparing the sqlite database for one of your Forge models
   - _:urn_ is a base64-encoded ID of the model
-  - The sqlite database will be cached locally, under the _cache_ folder
+  - The sqlite database will be cached by the server, under the _cache_ folder
-2. Make a GET request to `/:urn` to check the status of the sqlite processing
+2. `GET /:urn` to check the status of the processing
   - If you see `{ "status": "running", ... }`, the database preparation is still in progress
   - If you see `{ "status": "failed", ...}`, the processing failed, and the JSON will include additonal information
   - If you see `{ "status": "complete", ...}`, you can move to the next step
-3. Make a GET request to `/:urn/properties[?q=<query>]` to query the property database
+3. `GET /:urn/properties[?q=<query>]` to query the property database
-  - If the _q_ parameter is not provided, a default SQL query is used, listing properties of all objects
+  - If the _q_ parameter is not provided, a default SQL query is used, listing the public properties of all objects
-  - You can access the following tables in the query: `objects_attrs`, `objects_avs`, `objects_ids`, and `objects_vals`
+  - You can find a couple of query examples below
   - The database also provides a view called `properties` that combines all the tables and exposes all public properties

+> Note that the demo deployment (https://forge-props-service.herokuapp.com) uses a free Heroku tier,
+> and when it goes to sleep, all the cached sqlite files are lost.

 ### Command line